rockaroll/MyProjects/README.md

 # MyProjects
-All the projects and codes I have commited I have worked on through  internship.
+All the projects and codes I have commited I have worked on through my masters degree and internship.